Biodiversity conservation and regeneration

 The UEBT standard’s principles on conservation and sustainable use of biodiversity contributes to regenerative practices such as:

-In the above actions, companies are contributing to regenerating natural systems.
-Regenerative practices are done in partnership with local communities.
+In this UEBT programme, companies are contributing to regenerating natural systems and the actions taken are usually in partnership with local communities.

 Biodiversity Action Plans